 Have someone contact the groom prior to the shower and ask him a list of questions about himself and his bride-to-be.
 Ask him to keep it as a secret so the bride doesn’t know ahead of time.
 Write out the questions on the front of note cards and his answer on the back.
 At the shower, have guests read the questions to the bride and see if she can match the groom’s answer.

 Some examples: “What’s the groom’s favorite food?”, “Where did you go on your first date?” or “If the groom could have any superpower, which one would he pick?”

+If you have any questions about Bridal Shower games and activities, contact us today at Hello Productions!
 No matter what you decide to include in your shower, you and your guests are bound to have fun!
-Contact us today!